The billionaire tax – a (modest) proposal for the 21st century

 About the event

 The WIDER Annual Lecture is one of UNU-WIDER’s flagship events, a tradition started by Douglas C. North in 1997.
 Over the years, it has hosted a series of prestigious scholars and policymakers, including four Nobel Laureates, to discuss contemporary global issues.
 The 28th lecture promises to continue this legacy with Gabriel Zucman's analysis on the implementation of a global wealth tax to address global inequality.
+This year's lecture is part of UNU-WIDER's programme on Domestic Revenue Mobilization (DRM), which is supported by the Norwegian development co-operation agency Norad.

 Join us as Gabriel Zucman discusses the urgent need to rectify global inequality through a new form of international economic cooperation.
 Zucman will explore the possibility of implementing a coordinated minimum tax, proposing a rate of 2% of wealth for the world's super-rich.
 This measure could significantly aid in funding social and environmental initiatives, particularly benefiting the Global South.